oniseven/CI3-AdminLTE/README.md

 ## Server Requirements

-- PHP version 7 (It has to be 7+ because I use ?? in some of the code)
+- PHP version 7 or newer (It has to be 7+ because I use ?? in some of the code)
 - MySQL Server (Testing in MariaDB 10.5.4)
 - Composer